MSc Applied Professional Studies

 Accessibility

 Part-time options give you the opportunity to fit study around your personal and professional commitments.
-Some modules are delivered at local teaching venues to increase accessibility.

-Choose from five course pathways
+Choose from four course pathways

 You’re free to choose whether you want to work towards a core Masters qualification or follow a specialist pathway.
-These pathways consist of a selected range of modules drawn from the core MSc programme, and are designed to build your expertise in a specific aspect of social care.
+These pathways consist of a selected range of modules drawn from the core MSc course, and are designed to build your expertise in a specific aspect of social care.
 The pathways include:

 Child Welfare and Protection

-- consideration of key frameworks (such as attachment theory and resilience)
+• consideration of key frameworks (such as attachment theory and resilience);

-- examination of the latest research and practice developments in care planning and intervention
+• examination of the latest research and practice developments in care planning and intervention.

 Award: MSc, Postgraduate Diploma or Postgraduate Certificate